-Instead of relying on Staffing and Human Resources firms, you can partner as a private medical franchise of the KASPAR system, reaping all of our expertise and mastery of workflow and operational efficiency.
+Instead of relying on Staffing and Human Resources firms, you can partner as a private medical franchise of the KASPAR Practice Management system reaping all of our expertise and mastery of workflow and operational efficiency.

 As we near the end of 2017, we here at KASPAR Practice Management want to discuss all the opportunities for private practice doctors and entrepreneurs who want to open or convert medical clinics of their own.

 Conceiving and Implementing a Profitable Business Plan

 Your average doctor may not be a salesman or woman at heart, but like any business, a medical clinic must maintain a margin of profitability.
 Without conceiving a proper business plan, doctors find themselves muddled in the minutiae of staffing, billing, insurance, equipment upgrades and repairs, and even marketing.